RuthFalomir/Final_Project_7/README.md

 ![Graph](images/MLM.png)

+#### Dataset Information
+This dataset contains the outcomes of **103,904** airline passenger satisfaction survey.
+The variables of this dataset are highly correlated to predict if the passenger could become a loyal customer.
+According to the importance of customer loyalty programs - statistics and trends, **80%** of a company’s future revenue will come from just 20% of existing clients.
+This way, the airline could launch a loyalty program strategy to overcome the post-pandemic hardships.

+The dataset includes the following columns:

+* `gender`: Gender of the passengers (Female/Male).
+* `customer type`: The customer type (Loyal customer/Disloyal customer).
+* `age`: The actual age of the passengers.
+* `type travel`: Purpose of the flight of the passengers (Personal Travel/Business Travel).
+* `class`: Travel class in the plane of the passengers (Business/Eco/Eco Plus).
+* `flight distance`: The flight distance of this journey.
+* `departure delay`: Minutes delayed when departure.
+* `arrival delay`: Minutes delayed when arrival.
+* `satisfaction`: Airline satisfaction level (satisfied/neutral or dissatisfied).

 #### Data preprocessing
 In order to clean and prepar the data for the model, several steps were established.
 They go as follows: